hasenj/go-vbolt/README.md

 VBolt is a data persistance and retrieval system.

-It's thin layer on top of [BoltDB][bolt], that turns it from a raw byte buffer based key-value store, into a robust storage engine that provides indexing capabilities.
+It's thin layer on top of [BoltDB][bolt], that turns it from a raw key-value store into a versatile storage engine with indexing capabilities.

 It's only a few hundred lines of code, compared to bolt itself, which is about 4000 lines (excluding comments, whitespace, and tests).